SVS Prime Pinnacle Floorstanding Loudspeaker Reviewed

 Another speaker worth mentioning in this price class is the $1,798 per-pair Focal Chora 826-D. A more compact and uniquely angled tower, the 826-D focuses more on accuracy and detail versus the sizzle and pop you will find in lesser speakers in this class.
 It features Focal’s renowned inverted-dome tweeter and a slew of other high-end components reminiscent of their upstream cousins.
 Because of its smaller footprint and absence of a third bass driver, bass response and low-end impact is noticeably weaker in comparison.
 As a bonus, though, the speaker features an up-firing Dolby Atmos driver nestled at the top of the cabinet, which may be of interest to those who are looking to build a three-dimensional hybrid music/home theater system.

-Another contender for slightly less than $1,800 per pair are the KEF Q750 Floorstanding Speakers.
+Another contender for slightly less than $1,800 per pair are the KEF Q750 Floorstanding Speakers (buy at Crutchfield).
 KEF is well-known British audiophile brand best known for the development and implementation of their proprietary Uni-Q concentric driver.
 This not only gives their speakers a distinctive appearance, but allows high and midrange frequencies to hit the listener’s ear at the same time, improving realism, detail, and reducing interference.
 At its modest MSRP, you’re getting an excellent speaker with precision in mind.
 The grilles, however, are sold separately, so for those who prefer a sleeker, more understated look, it will come at an increased cost.

 SVS Prime Pinnacle Speakers reviewed